Executive Director, firstname.lastname@example.org

 Jan Schaffer, executive director of J-Lab, runs one of the nation's most successful incubators for news entrepreneurs and innovators and is a leading thinker on the emerging new media landscape.

-A former Business Editor and a Pulitzer Prize winner for The Philadelphia Inquirer, she left daily journalism in 1994 to lead pioneering journalism initiatives in civic journalism, interactive and participatory journalism and citizen media ventures.
+A Pulitzer Prize winner for The Philadelphia Inquirer, she left daily journalism to lead pioneering journalism initiatives in civic journalism, interactive and participatory journalism and citizen media ventures.

 J-Lab is a center of American University's School of Communication.
 She launched J-Lab in 2002 to help newsrooms use digital technologies to engage people in important public issues.
 The center has a history of rewarding new ideas and practices through the Knight-Batten Awards for Innovations in Journalism.
 It has helped launch 77 news start-ups through its New Voices and New Media Women Entrepreneurs projects.
 It pioneered 18 innovative collaborative journalism partnerships through its Networked Journalism project and its Enterprise Reporting Awards.
 The center publishes web tutorials on how to launch and manage startup news sites, and it develops information and resources for online community news sites at the Knight Citizen News Network.